Pritzl scores 19, Wisconsin cruises past Ohio State 70-57

 BIG PICTURE

-Ohio State: The Buckeyes shot just 32 percent in the first half and 37 percent overall on the afternoon.
+Ohio State: The Buckeyes shot just 32% in the first half and 37% overall on the afternoon.
 They couldn’t keep up with Wisconsin’s perimeter attack after shooting just 6 of 19 (31%) from the 3-point line.

 UP NEXT